scribe-security/docs/docs/valint/policies.md

 In case of using a git repo, it's possible to also specify a branch and a commit or a tag to be used with `--git-branch`, `--git-commit` and `--git-tag` options respectively.
 The repo would be cloned automatically by `valint`.
 For the GitHub authentication, a token can be provided via `GITHUB_TOKEN` environment variable or as part of url like `<token>@github.com`.

-To reference a policy rule in a bundle, the relative path to the bundle root should be provided in the `--policy` flag.
+To reference a policy rule in a bundle, the relative path to the bundle root should be provided in the `--rule` flag.

+#### Default bundle

+By default, `valint` defaults to work with <https://github.com/scribe-security/sample-policies> as a bundle.
+One can use its rules out of the box by providing the rule name in the `--rule` flag.
+If no`--rule` flag is provided or the `--skip-bundle` flag is used, no bundle will be downloaded.

 ### Examples